bullhornfixie/CV-1/README.md

 I once pitched solo to the Financial Director of Hugo Boss at their HQ in Camden to manage their group pension scheme.
 This was on the edge of my comfort zone and I made it to the final 3 considerations.

 ### Self Starter
 In 2018, I made a solo move to Barcelona...daunting.
-In two weeks, I sourced an apartment, met a group of friends, found a co-working space to run my business, enrolled in a language night school and met a girlfriend.
-With no network in a foreign environment I quickly established myself.
+In two weeks, I sourced an apartment, met a group of friends, found a co-working space to run my business, enrolled in a language night school, and met a girlfriend.
+With no network in a foreign environment, I quickly established myself.

 ### Cool Under Pressure
-Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snow storm descended upon the mountain which caused all ski lifts to close.
+Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snowstorm descended upon the mountain which caused all ski lifts to close.
 After 2 hours of seeking shelter in a restaurant, I chaperoned my 8 guests down the mountain and a family of 4 who became stranded.
 This was a test of critical thinking in an unexpected situation.

 ### Front End Development
 Previously starting a business on a tight budget meant the luxury of a professional developer/designer was absent.
 I taught myself CSS/HTML and built a commercially viable website on WordPress [1to1Paraplanning](https://1to1paraplanning.co.uk/).
-Makers Academy gave me the back end tools I needed for a full stack profile.
+Makers Academy gave me the back-end tools I needed for a full-stack profile.

 ## Education
 [Makers Academy](https://makers.tech)(November 2020 to March 2021)